 The symptoms may be mild to severe, depending on the extent of the infection and complications.
 Other conditions, such as irritable bowel syndrome, have similar symptoms.
 See your doctor if you have such symptoms.

 - have blood in your poo

-If you have mild diverticulitis, you may be treated at home with antibiotics, and if necessary, mild painkillers.
-You may also be advised to have a low-fibre or fluid-only diet, to rest the bowel during recovery.
+If you have mild diverticulitis, you may be treated at home with bowel rest by having a low fibre or fluid only diet.
+Sometimes your doctor may prescribe antibiotics, and if necessary, mild painkillers.

 If you have severe diverticulitis, you may need to be admitted into hospital and given antibiotics and fluids through your vein, and stronger painkillers.
 Most people improve with treatment.
 However, people who do not improve with treatment or who develop rare complications may require surgery.

 Although the cause of diverticulosis or diverticulitis is unknown, a low-fibre diet increases your chances of developing diverticular disease.
 A high-fibre diet helps to prevent constipation and formation of diverticula.
 Exercising regularly and drinking enough water (up to 8 cups a day) are also recommended.

 Learn more here about the development and quality assurance of healthdirect content.